Blitzkrieg28/Clipcast/Readme.md

 * **Why?** * *Clips* are small and meant to be shared socially, so a Cloud URL is perfect.
     * *Playlists* are large (50MB+) and often hit the file-size limits of free cloud tiers.
 Serving them locally via a static route is faster, avoids API limits, and simplifies the architecture for temporary batch downloads.

+### 3. BullMQ & Redis for Queue Management
+* **Decision:** Decoupling the API from the Worker logic using a Message Queue.
+* **Why?** Video processing is CPU-intensive.
+If handled in the main Express thread, a single download would block the entire API.
+By offloading tasks to **BullMQ**, the API remains responsive (returning `202 Accepted` instantly) while workers churn through the heavy lifting in the background.

+### 4. Child Processes over Node Libraries
+* **Decision:** Spawning `yt-dlp` as a child process instead of using an npm wrapper.
+* **Why?** `yt-dlp` is constantly updated to bypass YouTube's anti-bot measures.
+Using the binary directly ensures I can update the core engine (`yt-dlp -U`) without waiting for an npm package maintainer to release an update.